 In this same vein, the dialogue in Mk 1:40-45 is interesting because unless we understand who is speaking to whom, the story is confused and portrays Jesus as strikingly gruff.
 A man suffering from leprosy came to Jesus, asking to be healed, saying, “If you will, you can make me clean.”.
 Bear in mind that Jesus understood the man’s condition to be the work of an evil spirit.
 Jesus responded kindly, “I will; be clean.”
 Here, Jesus’ first words were directed to the stricken man.
 Jesus told him that he was glad to comply with the man’s humble request, which deferred to Jesus’ discretion.
 But Jesus’ second words, “be clean,” were directed not to the man, but through the man to the spirit of disease which Jesus believed to be afflicting him.
 Here again, we have another case of Jesus speaking prophetically to the spirit, which obeyed and left its victim.

 Then verse 43 reports that Jesus “sternly charged him and sent him away at once.”
-To whom si waJesus speaking here?
+To whom was Jesus speaking here?
 Is this verse referring to the newly cleansed man?
 Why would Jesus speak to him “sternly”?
 Did the man do something to offend?
 Or was Jesus making an unwarranted assumption that the man would return home and spread the news that he had been healed by the Messiah?
 There’s nothing to lead Jesus to assume that.

-Imagine the position that this poor guy found himself in.
-Jesus healed him in kindness one moment, and one moment later, Jesus was making up accusations against the guy!
+Imagine the position that this poor man found himself in.
+Jesus healed him in kindness one moment, and one moment later, Jesus was making up accusations against him!
 Is this really Jesus?

 The correct reading of this passage can only be that the “him” refers to the demon of disease.
 In such a more rational reading, Jesus first commanded, “Be clean.”
 That is, “Spirit, come out of the man so that he will no longer be stained by your uncleanness.”
 Then Jesus rebuked the spirit sternly and sent it away.
 And then, Jesus returned his attention to the man and said peacefully to him, “See that you say nothing to anyone.”
 Here Jesus, quite in character, simply asked the man not to reveal Jesus’ powers to others.

 As for Jesus’ personal prayer to The Father, in the form of his praying in tongues, and of his meditative prayer, evidence is thin in the gospels for identifying how Jesus prayed in these ways, but it is not entirely lacking.
-And what there is in the gospels gives us some tantalizing suggestions.
+And what there is in the gospels makes some tantalizing suggestions.

 Let us consider Luke 10:1-24.
 In the preceding chapters (6-9) of Luke’s gospel, Jesus had been conducting his healing and teaching ministry in Galilee with a good deal of success, especially after the feeding of the five thousand (9:10-17.)
 So, in order to increase the number of people who might come to hear him, he sent out 35 teams of two men each, as advance men to every town he intended to visit.
 He gave the teams certain instructions about how to behave and also delegated to them the power to heal prophetically.
 Then he sent them on their way.